GASTRO library I: the simulated chemodynamical properties of several GSE-like stellar halos: Conclusion and final remarks

-\acknowledgments V.P.D. and L.B.S acknowledges that the discussion with James Binney at IAU 353 held in Shanghai 2019 seeded the idea of project \gastro.
-JA thanks Guilherme Limberg and Hélio Perottoni for helpful scientific discussions.
-JA \& CL acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 852839).
+\acknowledgments The authors wish to thank the anonymous referee for useful comments that helped improve this work.
+V.P.D. and L.B.S acknowledge that the discussion with James Binney at IAU 353 held in Shanghai 2019 seeded the idea of project \gastro.
+J.A. thanks Guilherme Limberg and Hélio Perottoni for general scientific discussions, and Zhen Yuan for insightful discussion on stellar halo substructures.
+C.L. and J.A. also thank GyuChul Myeong for useful discussions.
+J.A. \& C.L. acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 852839).
 V.P.D. and L.B.S. were supported by STFC Consolidated grant \#ST/R000786/1.
 L.B.S acknowledges NASA-ATP award 80NSSC20K0509 and Science Foundation AAG grant AST-2009122.
 The simulations in this paper were run at the High Performance Computing Facility of the University of Central Lancashire.

 \restartappendixnumbering